Huy-Ngo/acanban/docs/source/meth/database/task.rst

 ``work`` : ``string`` (URL)
    The URL to the work by the assignee that addresses the task.
-   It can be link to files hosted on the acanban server (if the user uploads it to acanban) or an external link (e.g. to a GitHub pull request, or to a document hosted by some other services)
+   It can be a link to a file hosted on the acanban server (if the user uploads it to acanban) or an external link (e.g. to a GitHub pull request, or to a document hosted by some other services)